rosantoz/moip-magento/README.md

-Opensource MoIP Payment Modulo for Magento
+Opensource MoIP Payment Module for Magento
 =================

-For further details please visit the module's page on Magento Connect:
+For further details about the module please visit the module's page on Magento Connect:

 http://www.magentocommerce.com/magento-connect/developer/rosantoz